AnmarRahman/pep-smoke/README.md

 5. Open your browser and go to http://localhost:3000 to view the website.

 Technologies Used

-React.js: A JavaScript library for building user interfaces.
+- **React.js**: A JavaScript library for building user interfaces.
-Tailwind CSS: A utility-first CSS framework for designing custom user interfaces.
+- **Tailwind CSS**: A utility-first CSS framework for designing custom user interfaces.